nawab312/Kubernetes/Notes.md

 - **Pod:** A Pod is the smallest and simplest unit in Kubernetes.
 It encapsulates one or more containers that share storage and network resources.
 Containers in the same Pod are *tightly coupled* and run on the *same node*.
 A Pod may contain
     - Single Container Pod: A single container inside the Pod.
     - Multi-container Pod: Multiple containers inside the same Pod, which are closely related and share the same environment (network, storage).
+- **Service:** Service is an abstraction that defines a logical set of Pods and a policy by which to access them.
+It provides a stable endpoint (usually a DNS name) to access a group of Pods, even though the Pods themselves might be dynamically created, destroyed, or replaced.
+- **ReplicaSets:** A ReplicaSet ensures that a specified number of replicas (Pods) of a containerized application are running at all times.
+If a Pod crashes or is deleted, the ReplicaSet will create a new Pod to replace it, maintaining the desired number of Pod
+- **Deployment** is a higher-level object that manages ReplicaSets and Pods.
+It provides declarative updates to applications, meaning you can define the desired state of your application, and Kubernetes will work to ensure that the system converges to that state.
+Key Features:
+    - Rolling updates: Deployments provide an easy way to update an application without downtime.
+Kubernetes gradually replaces old Pods with new ones, ensuring that there’s no interruption in service.
+    - Rollback: If something goes wrong with the new deployment, you can roll back to a previous version.
+    - Scaling: You can easily scale your application by adjusting the number of replicas in the Deployment.